 One mistake professionals make is they assume it is the recruiter’s job to find them a job.
 Well, it is, but this is the mental setup of a lazy, mediocre professional – certainly not you!

 Make an effort to showcase that something “extra” in your resume.
 What makes hiring you a worthwhile proposition for top companies?
 Here, it’s not just about your technical skills or educational background, or present paycheck, as recruiters for jobs can easily find these in spades.
 Instead, highlight to them the special experiences and knowledge you bring.
-Reveal yourself not just as a valuable employee but as a precious, not-to-be-missed-under-any-circumstances star.
+Reveal yourself as a valuable employee and a precious, not-to-be-missed-under-any-circumstances star.
 This, in turn, will powerfully drive those recruiters for jobs to root for you amongst top-tier companies.

-5. Be thoroughly honest.
-Always
+5. Be thoroughly honest and always

 It helps nobody when you hide potential red flags from your recruiter.
 Today, companies invest in thorough background checks before hiring potential employees.
 So if you have any unsavory elements in your past, it’s best to forewarn your recruiter upfront.